icodealot/cyc25-terraform/README.md

 ### 5. Explore branches for various demos

-The following demos / branches should be available:
+The following demos / branches are available:

 - `demo_locals` : shows an example of configuring local variables
 - `demo_vars` : shows an example of using variables and conditional expressions
+- `demo_modules` : shows an example of using modules to group resources
+- `demo_conditions` : shows an example of making resources conditionally created